ZeeCoder/use-resize-observer/README.md

 ## SSR, Default Size

-You can set the default custom size, which is useful for SSR.
+You can set the default size, which is useful for SSR.

 ```js
 const [ref, width, height] = useResizeObserver({